Market Segmentation Research for Home Improvement

 Paint

-Segments split by DIY vs DIFM, brand vs private label orientation, and trade loyalty among professional decorators.
+Segments split by DIY vs DIFM, brand vs private label, and trade loyalty among professional decorators.

 Subsector